josh-velasquez/DataTransformationServices/README.md

 # Running on Linux terminal

-Navigate to StartMicroServices.sh and replace the zsh -c commands with gnome-terminal -e (if you need to, otherwise don't change anything)
+Navigate to StartMicroServices.sh and replace the zsh -c commands with x-terminal-emulator -e ./holdTerminal.sh (if you need to, otherwise don't change anything)

 # Running on MacOS terminal